 Staging the dining room with neutral-colored furniture will help your dining room appeal to a larger number of buyers, because neutral colors appeal to most people and both sexes.

 Add pops of color in the draperies, accessories, vignettes, chair cushions or area rug.

 If you plan on using an area rug under the table, bring it in first and center it under the chandelier, if you have one.

 Center the dining table on a large area rug directly under the light fixture to define the dining room.

-A large area rug is essential if you have an open-concept living room, because it'll define that part of the room as the dining space.
+A large area rug is essential if you have an open-concept living area, because it'll define that part of the room as the dining space.